 Dr. Forman is extremely knowledgeable and hard working.
 He's one of the few doctors at RMA that keeps an updated professional facebook page.
 I love seeing his numerous accomplishments and success stories and his pride in his work.
 It's also fun to see a more personal side of him and his dedication to his work.
 He's constantly striving to do better.
 When our first transfer failed, due to a catheter issue with my anatomy and another doctor, he insisted on doing my second transfer himself.
 That pregnancy took!
 Unfortunately, the embryo split on its own to identical twins and we lost them at 8 weeks likely due to twin/twin transfusion (entirely unrelated to the transfer process).
 Dr. Forman had an amazing bedside manner with our loss, and gave us time to grieve and mourn, but then came back with a plan for a third transfer to ensure success.
 It worked!
 I'm currently 15 weeks pregnant with a miracle from Dr. Forman, and look forward to returning to him some siblings in the future!

-What one piece of advice would you give a prospective patient of Eric Forman at RMA of New Jersey?
+What's one piece of advice would you give a prospective patient of Eric Forman at RMA of New Jersey?

 Describe the protocols Eric Forman used in your cycles at RMA of New Jersey and their degree of success.

 Describe your experience with RMA of New Jersey.

 Describe the costs associated with your care under Eric Forman at RMA of New Jersey.